 - The problem sets, readings, and quizzes are intended to prepare you for the exams.
 Similarly to Intermediate Microeconomics this course involves intuition that can be difficult to grasp; practice is key.
-The course is designed with the assumption that you are practicing examples of the material, if you do not complete the quizzes and problem sets you will not be prepared for the exams. - Problem sets are due at the beginning of class on Canvas and students will be selected at random without replacement to present solutions.
+The course is designed with the assumption that you are practicing examples of the material, if you do not complete the quizzes and problem sets yourself you will not be prepared for the exams. - Problem sets are due at the beginning of class on Canvas and students will be selected at random without replacement to present solutions.
 I will assist you if you are unsure of the answer but presenting answers is not optional. - Quizzes are on alternate weeks to the problem sets, first individually and then a second time with groups.
-This is intended to encourage study groups but both quizzes will count; you are responsible for the materials in the lectures and readings.
-Your lowest quiz grade will be dropped. - While collaboration on problem sets and group quizzes is allowed this is again intended as a study tool; your classmates are a valuable resource but if you do not work through the problems yourself it is easy to falsely think you understand the material. - Exams will be taken using Honorlock, they are not open book but a non-graphing calculator is allowed.
+This is intended to encourage study groups but both quizzes will count as the final grade is an average of the two takes; you are responsible for the materials in the lectures and readings.
+Your lowest quiz grade will be dropped.
+Skipping the first take of a quiz and completing it only with your group is an automatic 0. - While collaboration on problem sets and group quizzes is allowed this is again intended as a study tool; your classmates are a valuable resource but if you do not work through the problems yourself it is easy to falsely think you understand the material. - Exams will be taken using Honorlock, they are not open book but a non-graphing calculator is allowed.